gottfried-github/nodejs-ecommerce--sketch/readme.md

 ## Setup
 ### Set up mongodb instance
 First, you have to setup your mongodb instance.
-For that, see `elsewhere`.
+For that, see `demo/setup.md`.

 ### Apply migrations
 #### Point `migrate-mongo` to the migrations directory